isthisdotusernametaken/KMACXOF256/README.md

 # TCSS487 - Cryptography Project

+This the project report for Joshua Barbee and James Deal.

 This project implements KMACXOF256 for use of:
 * Computing a cryptographic hash of a given file or console input
 * Computing an authentication tag (MAC) of a given file or console input with a passphrase from the console.